VanSHOE/PreCogEntry/README.md

 1. **Increase in NOTA vote share**:

    Several regions like 'Andhra Pradesh', 'Bihar', 'Chandigarh', 'Chhattisgarh', 'Dadra & Nagar Haveli', 'Daman & Diu', 'Goa', 'Gujarat', 'Himachal Pradesh', 'Jharkhand', 'Odisha', 'Punjab', 'Tamil Nadu', 'Uttarakhand', and 'Uttar Pradesh' experienced an increase in NOTA vote share from 2014 to 2019.
 This could be attributed to voters' dissatisfaction with the available candidates or political parties, or increasing awareness about the NOTA option since it was introduced in 2009.
+It could also be due to caste-based bias to prevent a different caste from entering the region.
+I wanted to analyze the candidate caste data where NOTA was highly used but it was not available for more than 60k out of 90k records which is a significant portion of the data.

+   Though it is difficult to find specific reasons for all the states, for Andhra Pradesh maybe [this article](https://timesofindia.indiatimes.com/city/visakhapatnam/araku-in-visakhapatnam-district-second-in-nota-votes-in-the-country-in-2019-elections/articleshow/83767012.cms) can provide some insight.
+The Araku parliamentary constituency in Visakhapatnam district stood second in the country in terms of the number of NOTA votes polled in 2019 general elections.
+The low literacy rate among the tribal population and lack of awareness over usage of electronic voting machines may have contributed to the higher number of NOTA votes.
+Some voters might have also been pressing the wrong button due to lack of knowledge over the working mechanism of EVMs.
+Similar cases might have happened in other constituencies too and might have gone unnoticed.

 2. **Decrease in NOTA vote share**: